elastest/elastest-torm/docs/index.md

   * Load project in the IDE:
     * Import *elastest-eus* project from local Git Repository using `File > Import... > Maven > Import existing project` option option and select the `/git/elastest-eus/elastest-eus` folder.
   * Compile and execute the project:
-    * Right click over the project and select `Run as...> Java Application` and select class `EusSpringBootApp`.
+    * Right click over the project and select `Run as...> Java Application` and select class `ElastestETMSpringBoot`.

 * Using editor and console:
     * Compile and execute the project: